EJFleet/pp2-travel-quiz/README.md

 -----

 ### Activating the Google Drive & Sheets API

+To access the data in a Google Sheets worksheet using Python code, an API is required.
+Please take the following steps to set up your APIs.

 <details>
 <summary>Steps to activate the APIs</summary>
-To access the data in a Google Sheets worksheet using Python code, an API is required.
-Please follow these steps to set up your APIs:

 1. Navigate to the [Google Cloud Platform](https://cloud.google.com), using an email address/Google account that is registered to you alone.
-2. In the Google Cloud Platform Dashboard, create a new project by clicking on the '**Select a Project**' button and choosing the '**New Project**' option.
+2. Click on 'Dashboard' which will bring you to your Google Cloud Platform Dashboard.
+Create a new project by clicking on the project selection menu in the top left corner and choosing the '**New Project**' option.
 Give your new project a name and click '**Create**'.
 (Your access credentials are unique to each project, so create a new project for every project that you build.)
-3. Click '**Select Project**' in the blue banner to bring you to your project page.
+3. Use the project selector menu to bring you to your project page.
-4. Select '**APIs and Services**' from the left side menu, then select '**Library**'.
+4. Click the hamburger icon at the top left of the page.
+Select '**APIs and Services**' from the left side menu, then select '**Library**'.
 5. Use the search bar to search for the two APIs needed for this project, Google Drive API and Google Sheets API.
 One at time, choose the APIs from the search and click '**Enable**' on their main page.
 Follow the below steps for the Google Drive API, but only click '**Enable**' for the Google Sheets API.
 There is no need to download credentials again for it.
 6. On the API overview page, click '**Create Credentials**' to generate some credentials which will allow us access to our Google Drive from our Python code.
 7. Fill out the forms fields and dropdown menus with the information that is relevant to your project.
 For mine, I chose **Google Drive API -> Application Data -> No, I'm not using them** (regarding using Kubernetes, App Engine etc)